Stopping advanced prostate cancer in its tracks

 Lab research

 PTEN acts as a cell growth handbrake.
-When the handbrake is missing prostate cancer cells grow uncontrollably.
-The team also found that the men who had missing PTEN also had more aggressive prostate cancer.
+When the handbrake is not working properly, prostate cancer cells grow and spread more quickly.
+The team found that men who had PTEN mutations had more aggressive prostate cancer.

 Impact Trials